PCOS is a common condition that is not well understood, which isn’t terribly surprising.

 Unfortunately, fabricated terms in the world of women’s health are nothing new (see: Cortisol face).

-But the idea that “adrenal PCOS” is a type of PCOS is an unfounded one, according to Dr. Nadeem, who believes it’s good old-fashioned social media-driven medical misinformation behind the term.
+But the idea that “adrenal PCOS” is a type of PCOS is an unfounded one, according to Dr. Nadeem, who believes there’s good old-fashioned social media-driven medical misinformation behind the term.

 What role do adrenal glands play in PCOS?